CLIENT COMMUNICATION POLICY

 PROSPECTIVE CLIENT COMMUNICATION POLICY

-Landlord Paralegal Lisa Barder does not give substantive legal advice over the phone or by email.
+Landlord Paralegal Lisa Barder does not provide substantive legal advice over the phone or by email.

-Should you require substantive legal advice, you must schedule an appointment, and you must complete an intake form.
+Should you require substantive legal advice, you must schedule a virtual appointment, and you must complete a Request for Paralegal Consultation Form which will be provided to your upon request.

 Click here to contact Lisa L. Barder to schedule a one-hour consultation.
-Please note Lisa Barder charges $75.00 per hour.
+Please note Lisa Barder charges $175.00 for each one hour consultation (or part thereof) which includes preparation time and administration (equal o approximately 1.5 hours of Ms. Barder’s time)